Glossary

 Flange Back Distance

-Distance from the front of the camera mount thread, or flange,
+Distance from the front of the camera mount thread, or flange, to the CCD image plane.

 Flash Bulb